Rigd/RigD/README.md

 # RigD
-Collaborative Automation for Serverless DevOps

-check out https://rigd.io for more details.
+Machine Learning based IT Automation for regular people check out https://rigd.io for more details.